 Explore the Scenic Waterfront and Colourful Neighbourhoods of Guayaquil

-Explore Guayaquil’s History and Modern Charm
+Explore Guayaquil’s history and modern character

-Why Visit Guayaquil?
+Why visit Guayaquil?

 Ecuador